emqx/emqx-docs/en_US/rule/rule-example.md

 Action Init Params: #{<<"a">> => 1}
 ```

-- `Selected Data` listed the fields that selected by the SQL.All
-  available fields will be listed here, as we used `select *`.
+- `Selected Data` listed the fields that were selected by the SQL.
+All available fields will be listed here, as we used `select *`.
-- `Envs` is the environment varibles that can be used internally in
+- `Envs` is the environment variables that can be used internally in the action.
-  the action.
-- `Action Init Params` is the params we passed to the action.
+- `Action Init Params` is the parameter we passed to the action.

-## Send data to WebHook
+## Send Data to WebHook

-Setup a Web Service, here we setup a simple web service using the linux tool `nc`:
+Setup a Web Service, here we set up a simple web service using the Linux tool `nc`:
 ```bash
 $ while true; do echo -e "HTTP/1.1 200 OK\n\n $(date)" | nc -l 127.0.0.1 9901; done;
 ```

 Create a rule:

-Go to [EMQX Dashboard](http://127.0.0.1:18083/#/rules), select the
-"rule" tab on the menu to the left.
+Go to [EMQX Dashboard](http://127.0.0.1:18083/#/rules), select the "rule" tab on the menu to the left.

 Select "message.publish", then type in the following SQL: